-He also reportedly left his chalet in the Alpine resort of Gstaad, where he had been held under house arrest for eight months'Disservice to justice'
+He also reportedly left his chalet in the Alpine resort of Gstaad, where he had been held under house arrest for eight months

 On Monday, Swiss Justice Minister Eveline Widmer-Schlumpf announced that "the measures taken to restrict the freedom of Mr Polanski" had been lifted.